ivenk/design-patterns/builder/README.md

 ## Builder design pattern

-The builder pattern is used to construct complex objects step by step.
-The otherwise difficult act is broken into multiple small steps allowing for an easier creation process.
+The builder pattern is used to construct complex objects.
 The builder must be able to build different versions of the same class.
+There is an individual builder subclass foreach type of object that needs to be build.
 The class including the creation process gets simplified.
+However a meaningful director has to be found and creating multiple builders causes a lot of work.

 ## Remark
 There seems to be quit a lot of misunderstanding revolving around the builder pattern.
 One example of that can be currently found on the [wikipedia page](https://en.wikipedia.org/wiki/Builder_pattern).